primait/bridge_ex/ROADMAP.md

 ## Add exponential retry policy

 As of now the retry policy is linear.
 It could be useful to implement an exponential retry strategy instead.

+## Better naming of max attempts

+`max_attempts` decides how many requests are made **in total** and the default parameter is `1`.
+This means that if someone wants the request to be retried `n` times they have to set a `max_attempts` value of `n + 1`.

+This is a bit counterintuitive since a request should always be made at least one time and eventually retried `n` times.

+It would probably be better to rename `max_attempts` to `max_retries` - or something along the line - and make it so that it controls only how many **additional** attempts are made.